How to Become a Licensed Real Estate Agent and Broker in the Philippines

 REASON TO START A CAREER IN THE REAL ESTATE INDUSTRY

-Licensed real estate agents and brokers enjoy many perks in their chosen career.
+Licensed real estate agents and brokers enjoy many perks in their chosen careers.

 In the real estate industry, you get to encounter, meet, and communicate with people from all sorts of life.
 Working in the sales side of this industry requires the salesperson to build rapport and know more about their client to be able to provide them the property that they need or want.
 Aside from this, satisfied homebuyers can provide or give their agents new customers, thus enabling an agent or a broker to create and grow a network of possible homebuyers or even friends.